What are dust mites?

 Mattresses are the ideal environment for dust mites, as human sweat increases the humidity of the mattress and serves as a continually renewing food source.
 At night when it’s dark and a sleeping human body increases the temperature of the mattress, dust mites migrate to the surface to feed on dead skin cells.
 They leave their shells and excrement behind.
 Before sunrise, they return to the deeper layers of the mattress where they are completely protected.
 To minimise water loss during the day, dust mites release compounds called aggregation pheromones that enable them to sense each other and group together at the core of the mattress.

 Dust mites only live about 2 to 3 months, but they reproduce very quickly.
-Female mites lay between 20 and 80 eggs in their lifetimes, and every mite produces 20 droppings daily.
+Female mites lay between 20 and 80 eggs during their lifetime, and every mite produces 20 droppings daily.
 Eggs hatch after 6 days, releasing mobile larvae.
 In 3 to 4 weeks, young mites pass through different developmental stages, shedding their shells after each stage.
 Larvae become nymphs, and then pass through an additional nymph stage before becoming adults.

 Unlike bed bugs or other forms of parasitic mite, dust mites do not bite or puncture the skin.
 Dust mites are not allergens themselves, but their shed exoskeletons and droppings contain proteins that cause allergic reactions in sensitive people.
 Symptoms range from allergic rhinitis (runny nose, congestion), conjunctivitis and atopic dermatitis to asthma, and can be severe in some people.